-This term, our topic has been all about the voracious Vikings.
+This term, our topic is all about the vicious Vikings.
 These were an invading, trading and settling people.
 Our author focus (Cressida Cowell) allowed us to immerse ourselves in how to be Vikings.
 We followed Hiccup in his steps to becoming a Viking.
 What a hero!

 We had a good old jolly to Folly Farm to kick-start this topic too which was glorious.

 Here it is: the fabulous rendition of 'Viking Rock' performed so expertly by Botswana class.

 We have learnt so much about the Vikings and the differences between settling and invading as well as the other incredible achievements they made.
 We began by looking at the timeline of events from the beginning, in 793, all the way up to what happened in 1066.
 We celebrated the end of the Viking era by starting some sewing with Mrs Began.
 We patiently threaded needles and began sewing simple shapes just as the tapestry at Bayeux was created, which depicted the great Battle of Hastings!